daniel-dara/easyXml/README.md

       * element attributes
       * element naming rules
   * Medium Priority:
-    * Allow writing a tree of nodes to an xml file
     * Consider creating xmlTree class to manage an XML tree rather than use global functions.
       * Will depend on amount of functionality "xmlTree"s need.
   * Low Priority: